AsyaYeromina/kottans-frontend/README.md

 ### 0. Git Basics
 #### 0.1.
 [Version Control with Git](https://www.udacity.com/course/version-control-with-git--ud123)

-- thing that was new to me
+- This Udacity course was more like updating knowledge to me.
-- thing that surprised me
-- thing I intend to use in the future
+But I also learned about **tagging** and some commands that are going with it (git log --decorate, git describe).
+The course also reminded me of the commands **git log -p (--patch)** and **git log -p --stat**
+- Thing that surprised me is that I don't know how I lived without **git log --oneline --decorate --graph --all** command before :flushed:
+- I'll definitely use this commands every day!

 <details><summary>Screenshot</summary>
 <p>